-My favorite definition of a marketing persona came from Ardath Albee, who I think is probably the definitive source when it comes to B2B personas.
+My favorite definition of a marketing persona comes from Ardath Albee, who I think is probably the definitive source for B2B personas.
 Her definition is:

 Let’s break that down a little bit:

-- Composite sketch – A marketing persona is not supposed to detail one specific person and should never be based off one specific individual.
-Instead, it is a composite sketch that should be reflective of majority of people it is supposed to represent.
+- Composite sketch – A marketing persona is not supposed to detail one specific person and should never be based on one specific individual.
+Instead, it is a composite sketch that should reflect the majority of people it is supposed to represent.

 It can also be worth looking beyond the traditional ‘buyer’ when creating your personas.